EE497: Student Teacher Supervision-

 1. Discuss the components of your lesson, the sequence such as the approach, procedures, culmination, and adaptations.
 Were any pieces stronger than others?
 Explain your thinking.

 1. Discuss your management and teaching style.
-Perhaps movements and actions you notice most, distractions caused by yourself or the class, and points of clarification.
+Focus on movements and actions you notice most, distractions caused by yourself or the class, and the need for points of clarification.

 1. In your overall opinion what do you see as the strength of the video?

-1. After viewing each tape, write one or two goals for yourself.
+1. After viewing each video, write one or two goals for yourself.

 Scoring Rubric